 The Emerging Leaders Academy is a talent management program targeted to promising, non-supervisory/non-managerial staff to help them prepare for leadership roles in their departments and organizations.
 Participants meet together ten times over five months, with classes designed to help them hone their skills for positions of increasing responsibility while also growing their effectiveness in their current roles.

 ELA participants gain knowledge and skills in leadership, organizational dynamics, communication, and career planning to help them identify and achieve their professional goals while equipping them with tools to make even stronger contributions to their organizations.
 Agencies who invest in sending staff to ELA gain a more prepared and engaged talent pool to draw from for the future, a critical need as many leaders in public service organizations move toward retirement.

 We offer ELA twice each year, with one session in the spring and one in the fall.
-The fall 2014 session will begin in September, with classes meeting in Topeka and in the Kansas City area.
+The fall 2014 session will began in September, with classes meeting in Topeka and in the Kansas City area.
 Click here for the fall 2014 meeting schedule.
 The spring 2015 session will begin in January/February.